N-Soleimany/N-Soleimany/README.md

 ## 👾 About Me
 Hi Guys.

-kinda into Embedded Systems :)
+kinda into Digital/Embedded Systems :)

-I'm currently a BEng computer Student at Qom University
+I'm a BEng computer Student at Qom University

-For now, working on Improving My embedded Systems programming skills sush as AVR & ARM.
+Currently, working on my System C programming skills.